-1 MDRs are a new role and Qualification will be governed under the SEC; considers the MDR User Entry Process.
+1 MDRs are a new role and Qualification will be governed under the SEC; MP162 considers the MDR User Entry Process.
 For the avoidance of doubt, MDRs do not need to complete the QAD.
-Suppliers have a responsibility to ensure that they appoint Qualified MDRs.
+Suppliers have a responsibility to ensure that they appoint Qualified MDRs and SDS have a requirement to ensure that, where data is received from an MDR, the MDR has successfully completed the SEC User Entry process Testing.
+This requirement on SDS will be checked during MHHS Qualification.
+There is an assumption that Code Bodies can check the MDRs used by an SDS against a valid list which Code Bodies expect to be maintained in ISD.
+However, the design of this process is not yet complete.
+Code Bodies acknowledge that Smart consumption data will also be received from Suppliers.

-The importance of completing MHHSP-Qualification
+The importance of completing MHHS Qualification

-Participants will be required to complete MHHSP-Qualification in order to operate within the MHHS arrangements.
+Participants will be required to complete MHHS Qualification in order to operate within the MHHS arrangements.

-Suppliers can start to accept MPANs within the MHHS arrangements from the start of the migration window, Milestone M11/M12, when Qualified.
+Suppliers can start to accept MPANs within the MHHS arrangements from the start of the migration window, Milestone M11/M12, when MHHS Qualified.
 They must be ready to operate in the new arrangements by Milestone M14 which is the requirement for Suppliers to have systems and services in place to accept MPANs under the new TOM.
-If Suppliers are not MHHSP-Qualified by M14, they will be prevented from registering new customers using existing functionality within the Central Switching Service (CSS).
+If Suppliers are not MHHS Qualified by M14, they will be prevented from registering new customers using existing functionality within the Central Switching Service (CSS).

-Agents can start to be appointed to MPANs within the MHHS arrangements from the start of the migration window, M11/M12, when Qualified.
-As all MPANs are due to have moved to the new arrangements by the end of the migration period M15, agents will be unable to continue to operate within the Supplier Volume Allocation (SVA) arrangements if they have not completed Qualification by this time.
+Agents can start to be appointed to MPANs within the MHHS arrangements from the start of the migration window, M11/M12, when MHHS Qualified.
+As all MPANs are due to have moved to the new arrangements by the end of the migration period M15, agents will be unable to continue to operate within the Supplier Volume Allocation (SVA) arrangements if they have not completed MHHS Qualification by this time.

+LDSOs will have both MHHS-migrated and non-migrated MPANs on their network between the start and end of migration, therefore must be MHHS Qualified from M10 to be able to operate with the MHHS-migrated MPANs.

-MHHSP-Qualification tranches are staggered, with the final QT tranche scheduled to end 19/01/2026.
-Programme Participants that do not complete MHHSP-Qualification but who wish to operate under SVA arrangements will need to complete any updated MHHS Qualification arrangements which are being developed by Code Bodies for enduring operations.
+MHHS Qualification tranches are staggered, with the final QT tranche scheduled to end 19/01/2026.
+Programme Participants that do not complete MHHS Qualification but who wish to operate under SVA arrangements will need to complete any updated MHHS Qualification arrangements which are being developed by Code Bodies for enduring operations.

 Requirements included in Scope

-The Scope of MHHSP-Qualification set out in the QA&P is aligned with the BSC and REC requirements for the entirety of the MHHS design.
+The Scope of MHHS Qualification set out in the QA&P is aligned with the BSC and REC requirements for the entirety of the MHHS design.
 As noted above, other Code requirements such as the SEC are out of the scope of this document.

-To complete Qualification successfully, a Programme Participant will be required to demonstrate that it can sufficiently complete all the responsibilities and functions required for the relevant role, as described within the MHHS design artefacts and the Code documentation that will align to that role. mu
+To complete MHHS Qualification successfully, a Programme Participant will be required to demonstrate that it can sufficiently complete all the responsibilities and functions required for the relevant role, as described within the MHHS design artefacts and the Code documentation that will align to that role.
+The QAD has a linked dependency to the start of the Code drafting Mop Up consultation as it is as that point that the Code and subsidiary documentation will be considered sufficiently completed for Qualification evidence to be reliably assessed against.

-Different phases of the Qualification process can be completed concurrently, however prior to entering QT participants should be confident that they are able to meet these requirements and have tested them sufficiently within their organisations.
+Different phases of the MHHS Qualification process can be completed concurrently, such as completing the Security and Organisational Controls section of the QAD whilst also completing PIT/SIT/QT, however prior to entering QT Participants should be confident that they are able to meet these requirements and have tested them sufficiently within their organisations.
 Specific QT entry requirements are outlined in Section 11.3 QT Approach.